gioele-bernardini/CTF/README.md

 My older write-ups might be a bit rough; it's part of the process to learn how to write better ones and develop my own style!

 In particular, the oldest solved challenges have two markdown files in their respective folders: one for the challenge description (`CHALLENGE.md`) and another for the write-up itself (`WRITEUP.md`).
 I realized that this approach was redundant and unnecessarily increased the workload.
-Additionally, the write-ups were of very poor quality.
+Additionally, the write-ups were of poor quality.

 In the challenges I solved later, I decided to create *one single file* (`WRITEUP.md`) where I included the description, my considerations, useful sources and links I used to learn and, last but not least, the write-up itself.